-Operating a Nest thermostat is one of the easiest ways to improve the day-to-day schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code appear.
-The specific error code provides useful information about the underlying problem, something a trained technician can use to offer solutions that much faster.
+Installing a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you might expect, it won’t work well or at all if you see an error code show up.
+The exact error code provides useful information about the underlying problem, something a trained technician can use to provide solutions that much quicker.

-Let’s consider seven of the most common error codes you may encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you can fix it and the projected cost to do so.
-Don’t forget that while the costs will ultimately hinge on the specific Nest model, you can count on paying between $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific hardware required to complete repairs.
+Let’s consider seven of the most likely error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you could address it and the projected cost to do so.
+Keep in mind that while the costs will ultimately depend on the precise Nest model, you can expect to pay between $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific components required to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is detached from the system.
 Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the problem is resolved.
+The error message will remain on display until the problem is dealt with.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+The wiring may have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A professional technician can check electrical connections and wiring until they find the root of the problem.
+A knowledgeable technician should inspect electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software problem.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software problem.
 If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and gradually look at each wire, seeing to it that they are fully placed into the connector with the proper amount of exposed copper.
-After they locate the problem connector, it can be exchanged for a new one.
+They’ll detach the power and gradually inspect each wire, seeing to it that they are fully inserted into the connector with the proper amount of uncovered copper.
+Once they locate the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-Presuming the breakers are on, you can search a handful of other places before calling a professional technician.
+This critical error code can show up when the weather outside is severely hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally power down.
+Assuming the breakers are on, you can examine a few other places before consulting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step could be restoring enough power to figure out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and supply power by using a USB cable.
-Assuming it reveals error code 195, you can continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it’s maybe best to contact a pro.
+Since this error can deplete your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and supply power through a USB cable.
+In the event it presents error code 195, you should continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-Your technician can cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This can stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+The technician can meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Even though this error code isn’t critical, it may still stop you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you might notice error code E297 be displayed.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off as soon as possible.
-You can then get in touch with a professional technician with the proper experience detecting and fixing electrical damage.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is transported inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the necessary experience diagnosing and fixing electrical issues.

 e73 – Critical